LucaGavri/Realtime_Clock/README.md

-#FX Site Project
+#Realtime Clock
-This project is a realtime clock based on REACT.js structure.
+This project is based on REACT.js structure.
+Realtime clock based on js and css.

 ##Author: